Oscillations of High-Energy Cosmic Neutrinos in the Copious MeV Neutrino Background: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Georg Raffelt and Huaiyu Duan for very insightful discussions and their comments on the manuscript.
-S.A. acknowledges support by the Deutsche Forschungsgemeinschaft through Sonderforschungbereich SFB 1258 Neutrinos and Dark Matter in Astro- and Particle Physics (NDM).
+S.A. acknowledges support by the German Research Foundation (DFG) through the Collaborative Research Centre ``Neutrinos and Dark Matter in Astro- and Particle Physics (NDM),'' Grant SFB-1258, and under Germany’s Excellence Strategy through the Cluster of Excellence ORIGINS EXC-2094-390783311.
 This work of K.M. is supported by the NSF Grant No.~AST-1908689, No.~AST-2108466 and No.~AST-2108467, and KAKENHI No.~20H01901 and No.~20H05852.